Sega development studios: 2000–2004

-Sega officially announced the withdrawal of hardware on January 31, 2001, and to develop games for other hardware.
-Sega already announced that they will transition to an "architectural platform holder" in November 2000 which according to Sato was a roundabout of saying that they have left hardware.
-In addition, the development team was split off into separate companies in April 21 of 2000, which were about ten different ones.
-Each headed by their own president, with their own philosophies and they were responsible for their own finances.
-All the different companies also supported different consoles in addition to the Dreamcast, with the Xbox being supported by WOW Entertainment, Hitmaker and Smilebit, the Gamecube being supported by Sonic Team and Amusement Vision and the PlayStation 2 being supported by Overworks, AM2, United Game Artists and Smilebit.
-Tetsuya Mizuguchi, head of United Game Artist, saw this initially as a move of Sega of being more similar to Hollywood, where distribution and development were becoming more and more separated.
+Sega's software development teams were split off into separate companies on April 21, 2000.
+Each were headed by their own president with their own philosophies, and they were responsible for their own finances.
+A year later, Sega officially announced their withdrawal from the console hardware market on January 31, 2001, to develop games for other hardware.
+All the different companies established supported different consoles after ending support for the Dreamcast, with the Xbox being supported by WOW Entertainment, Hitmaker and Smilebit, the GameCube being supported by Sonic Team and Amusement Vision and the PlayStation 2 being supported by Overworks, AM2, United Game Artists and Smilebit.
+Tetsuya Mizuguchi, head of United Game Artists, saw this initially as a move of Sega of being more similar to Hollywood, where distribution and development were becoming more and more separated.
 Toshihiro Nagoshi recalls this period as labour of love from Sega, "teaching the creatives the way of managing a business".
-Hisao Oguchi who lead the Hitmaker studio had a suspicion that this structure was made to separate the creators who were able to make profit and the ones who didn't, as they were many projects that didn't hit the mark, and at one point Sega was hiring 200 or more developers a year, effecting costs that were no longer manageable.
-In the end, Yuji Naka, was considered to be the leader in home software development, and Oguchi the leader of arcade development.
-Yuji Naka had the Sonic games and released Phantasy Star Online, which won several awards within the Japanese game industry.
-Oguchi was attributed the successful card arcade games in Japan that Sega was developing at the time, which started with Derby Owners Club and continued with World Club Champion Football, Mushiking: The King of Beetles and Love & Berry: Dress up and Dance!.
-Particularly Mushiking and Love & Berry supported Sega with very strong sales in the Japanese market, although Oguchi was not involved with those titles.
-Toshihiro Nagoshi, who was not very involved with Dreamcast games, landed a hit with Super Monkey Ball on the Nintendo Gamecube and was involved with Nintendo management when dealing with them for the development of F-Zero GX.
-This also made him very favourable for a management position within Sega.
-However, Nagoshi himself saw himself as sort of an in-between of Oguchi and Naka, and not on the same level as them.
-Sega did not make anymore custom hardware on its own after the Sega Hikaru arcade board in 2001, however many tenured engineers continued to work on Sega arcade technologies such as card systems, internet infrastructure and future arcade boards such as the Chihiro.
+Hisao Oguchi who lead Hitmaker, however, had a suspicion that this structure was made to ultimately separate the creators who were able to make profit and the ones who didn't, as they were many projects that didn't hit the mark, and at one point Sega was hiring hundreds of developers a year, effecting costs that were no longer manageable.
+Nonetheless, journalists praised the innovation of Sega's titles during this period as a "brief moment of remarkable creativity.

+In the end, Yuji Naka, who lead Sonic Team, was considered to be the most successful in home software development, with Oguchi at Hitmaker being the arcade counterpart.
+Sonic Team produced the high selling Sonic games and Phantasy Star Online, which won several awards within the Japanese game industry.
+Hitmaker originated the successful genre of card-based arcade games in Japan, which started with Derby Owners Club's support for game progression via IC cards, and continued with World Club Champion Football, which advanced the concept with a flat panel reader and library of cards for football players, giving it the added dimension of trading, among other titles like The Key of Avalon.